- Global ICT Regulatory Outlook 2017

 - The App economy series

 While the development of information and communications technology is an ongoing process that has been in train for more than a century, the last decade has been unusually spectacular and disruptive.
 A series of papers was developed by ITU to track the evolution of the App Economy ecosystem.
 The last Paper on NO LONGER OVER THE TOP - Communications Regulation in the brave new world of the online service providers and the App Economy presents the actual situation of the App Economy focusing on the moving from legacy regulation to this new ecosystem.
 It also addresses the key regulatory issues that National Regulatory Authorities (NRAs) should consider, as these changes pose significant challenges for policy and regulatory regime in all global markets.
 Last year, a discussion paper on The race for scale: market power, regulation and the App economy was presented during GSR-16.
 It looks at the economics of the app economy and come up with a qualitative and quantitative economic methodology to analyze the contribution of ICT digital services and apps to the economies of developed and developing countries.
-Trying to determine the economic benefits and regulatory directions of the App Economy, a paper on The App Economy in Africa is being developed to illustrate the opportunities and challenges for the App Economy in Africa.
-It will be available soon.
+Trying to determine the economic benefits and regulatory directions of the App Economy, a paper on The App Economy in Africa illustrates the opportunities and challenges for the App Economy in Africa.

 - Discussion paper on social and economic impact of digital transformation on the economy